 Washington College remained open through the Civil War, one of the few southern institutions of higher learning to do so.
 When the college completed its 1864-65 academic year in June 1864, it had only 30 to 45 students enrolled in the preparatory department and awarded just one A.B. degree.
 Hunter's Raid on Lexington a year earlier had left the campus in physical disarray as well.

 On Aug.
-4, 1865, 117 days after Gen. Robert E. Lee surrendered to Gen. Ulysses S. Grant at Appomattox Courthouse, the Washington College board of trustees voted to elect Lee to the presidency of the college.
+4, 1865, 117 days after Appomattox, the Washington College board of trustees voted to elect Robert E. Lee as president of the college.
 The trustees hoped and expected that Lee's charisma, combined with his dedication to principle and duty, would inspire students and faculty alike and would help the college return to the "elevated character it has so long borne."
 (General Lee's College, Ollinger Crenshaw)

 As Washington had done in 1796 when pondering what to do with the canal stock, Lee sought the advice and counsel of many people before agreeing to accept the position.
 His decision, no less than Washington's, forever altered the prospects of the institution for the better.

-As the trustees had hoped, Lee's mere presence brought mostly positive attention to the institution.
-Far more than a figurehead, Lee proved a creative educator whose innovations laid the groundwork for both a curriculum and a sense of honor that remain distinctive to this day.
+As the trustees had hoped, Lee's presence brought mostly positive attention to the institution.
+Far more than serving as a figurehead, Lee proved a creative educator whose innovations laid the groundwork for both a curriculum and a sense of honor that remain distinctive to this day.

 Under Lee's leadership, the college made a series of bold moves: annexing the Lexington Law School; instituting programs in business instruction that resulted in the founding of the School of Commerce; inaugurating courses in journalism, which developed into the Department of Journalism and Mass Communications; expanding offerings in the sciences; and recommending the introduction of applied mathematics, natural and experimental philosophy, and modern languages.

-According to Ollinger Crenshaw in General Lee's College, the innovations of Lee's presidency drew praise from observers in both the North and South.
+According to Crenshaw's history of the university, the innovations of Lee's presidency drew praise from observers in both the North and South.
 "The New York Herald hailed the practical education program as likely to jolt 'old fogy schools just as General Lee did old fogy generals,' " wrote Crenshaw.

 Not all of Lee's ideas came to fruition.
 For instance, he wanted to establish a school of agriculture, but was unsuccessful.

 As much as the curricular reform changed the institution, Lee's personal character was equally important in setting the tone for the future.
-Perhaps the one story of his presidency that is retold most often serves as the basis for the University's distinctive Honor System.
+One story of his presidency underscores the important role that honor has always played at the institution.
 When a student asked Lee for the college's rules, the president is said to have replied: "We have but one rule here, and it is that every student be a gentleman."
 That principle is part of the foundation for a campus culture built on civility, duty, and integrity for the men and women of the student body.